 I loved grilled onions!
 Onions can be packed up in tin foil with butter, garlic, and seasoning of your choice.
 If you love both mushrooms and onions, make a foil back of both.

 If you prefer your onions caramelized, the stovetop will be your best bet.
-It’s as easy as using a little butter or olive oil and cooking the onions until they are a beautiful caramel brown and serve them right on top of your bratwurst.
+It’s as easy as using a little butter or olive oil and cooking the onions until they are a beautiful caramel brown and serving them right on top of your bratwurst.

 9. Vegetable kabobs

-Kabobs are not only delicious, they are so much fun to make and eat.
+Kabobs are not only delicious, but they are also so much fun to make and eat.
 There are so many options when it comes to making kabobs, you are sure to make everyone at the table happy.

 Big chunks of vegetables cook beautifully on the grill.
 Popular choices are mushrooms, red onion, cherry tomatoes, yellow squash, zucchini, and small corn on the cob.